-Never fold the boom up into the storage position without removing the underlift attachments from the crossbar receivers..
+Never fold the boom up into the storage position without removing the underlift attachments from the crossbar receivers.

 - 12. Attach the safety chains to the casualty vehicle. - 13.
 Attach auxiliary D.O.T. towing lights to the casualty vehicle. - 14.
 Hook-up and connect air and braking systems.
-Follow the casualty vehicle chassis manufacturer's instructions.
+Follow the casualty vehicle chassis manufacturer's instructions. - 15.
+Review Operator's Pre-Transport Checklist before each tow.